php-etl/documentation/content/getting-started/satellite/_index.en.md

 In a second step, it's possible to declare the composer dependencies that our microservice needs with the `composer` key.

-> Tip : This part isn't mandatory.
-If you do not configure it, these packages (`php-etl/pipeline-contracts`, `php-etl/pipeline`, `php-etl/pipeline-console-runtime`, `php-etl/workflow-console-runtime`,
-`psr/log`, `monolog/monolog`, `symfony/console`, `symfony/dependency-injection`) will be installed automatically.
+> Tip : This part is not mandatory.
+If you do not configure it, these packages (`php-etl/pipeline-contracts`, `php-etl/pipeline`, `php-etl/pipeline-console-runtime`, `php-etl/workflow-console-runtime`, `psr/log`, `monolog/monolog`, `symfony/console`, `symfony/dependency-injection`) will be installed automatically.